-A wide variety of mechanical, optical, and telescopic sights can be installed directly on the upper MIL-STD-1913 rail (examples, Fig. 27), either on the upper receiver portion of the rail or on the Modular Rail System or Free Floating Rail System handguards.
-For sight alignment and zeroing, follow the instructions of the sight and scope manufacturers.
-General mechanical sight alignment information is depicted in Fig. 28-29.
+A wide variety of mechanical, optical, telescopic sights and accessories can be installed directly on the upper MIL-STD-1913 rail (example, Fig. 12), either on the upper receiver portion of the rail or on the four quadrants of the Free Floating Rail System.
+For sight alignment and zeroing, follow the instructions of the scope manufacturers (Fig. 12).